 Then, you can also decide whether you want to fetch currency exchange rates on the fly – with the WooCommerce Currency Exchange Rates module – or set them manually in the main Exchange Rates section of the Booster settings.

-Generally, setting those rates manually will be a safer path to take, considering your business’ bottom line and expected income from each sale.
+Generally, setting those rates manually will be a safer path to take, considering your business’s bottom line and expected income from each sale.
 You’re basically making yourself independent from any sudden exchange rate changes.

 Speaking of exchange rates, let’s dive a little deeper into this topic: